tomduckering/packer/website/source/docs/provisioners/chef-client.html.markdown

 * `prevent_sudo` (boolean) - By default, the configured commands that are executed to install and run Chef are executed with `sudo`.
 If this is true, then the sudo will be omitted.
+This has no effect when guest_os_type is windows.

 * `run_list` (array of strings) - The [run list](http://docs.opscode.com/essentials_node_object_run_lists.html)
   for Chef.
 By default this is empty, and will use the run list sent